 In the same game, Zero accidentally places a Geass on Esther, after she turns into a Dimensional Beast, commanding her to stop when she attacks the Shinkirou.
 A few scenarios later, Crowe believes Esther cannot be turned back into a human; when he is attacked, Zero reissues the same command he placed, proving to Crowe Esther isn't completely a Dimensional Beast, and still retains her humanity.

 Chekhov M.I.A.: Athrun Zala and Lunamaria are conspicuously absent in Jigoku-hen, despite both being playable characters in previous installments.
 On the other hand, they aren't forgotten about like those from absent series in Jigoku-hen, as Kira Yamato mentions them frequently.
-In fact, both have been secretly working with Char Aznable colonies for linking people of Earth and colonies together for stopping Axis with GN Particle emitters, in the event Full Frontal betrays him and Colony Drops Axis.
+In fact, both have been secretly working with Char Aznable, dotting the earth with GN Particle emitters in order to link the people of the Earth and the colonies together, so that they would be able to stop Axis in the event that Full Frontal betrays Char and performs a Colony Drop.

 In Saisei-hen, the Nu Gundam gets a new attack that involves Good Old Fisticuffs, with its "Dynamic Kill" closing with a barrage of vulcan firepowernote Traditionally, vulcans on a Gundam in SRW are its weakest weapons.